Cordarrelle Patterson Player Prop Bets for NFL Week 18 - Atlanta vs. New Orleans - NewsBreak

 Recent Performances

-- Patterson put together a 28-yard rushing performance in last week's matchup with the Bills, carrying the ball nine times.
+- In last week's contest against the Bills, Patterson carried the ball nine times for 28 yards.

-- During his last three games, Patterson has 60 rushing yards on 27 carries (20.0 yards per game), with one touchdown.
+- Patterson has rushed for 60 yards on 27 carries (20.0 yards per game) with one touchdown on the ground in his last three games.

 Patterson's Atlanta Teammates